Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/README.md

 ---

-#### Whitelisting & potential false positives
+#### 🔓 Whitelisting & potential false positives
 - Currently no whitelist is applied when generating the blocklists.
 - You can create local exceptions (in uBO ect) to handle any false positives.

 ---

+#### ⚙️ Generate blocklists
+- The script used to generate these blocklists was adapted from [malware-filter/tracking-filter](https://gitlab.com/malware-filter/tracking-filter), converted to python with changes and tweaks.

+---

 ## License
 - This project: [Creative Commons Zero v1.0 Universal](https://github.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist/blob/main/LICENSE)
-- DuckDuckGo Tracker Radar data: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
-- This repository is not endorsed by DuckDuckGo.
+- DuckDuckGo Tracker Radar data: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This repository is not endorsed by DuckDuckGo.
+- [Original scripts](https://gitlab.com/malware-filter/tracking-filter/-/tree/main/src) for URL extraction and blocklist generation: [Creative Commons Zero v1.0 Universal](https://gitlab.com/malware-filter/tracking-filter/-/blob/main/LICENSE-CC0.md) and [MIT License](https://gitlab.com/malware-filter/tracking-filter/-/blob/main/LICENSE).

 ---